mesolitica/malaya/pretrained-model/xlnet/README.md

 #### Multigpus

-I really not suggest to use multi-gpus from original XL-NET implementation, not optimized and can lead to huge memory leak.
+I really not suggest to use multi-gpus from original XLNET implementation, not optimized and can lead to huge memory leak.
 Here I created MirroredStrategy to pretrain using multi-gpus.

 1. Run [multigpu_pretraining.py](multigpu_pretraining.py),